-After lunch we got hit with some more good news, we had some free time to go enjoy the town and some stores.
+After lunch, we got hit with some more good news.
+We had some free time to go enjoy the town and some stores.
 Since we already hiked across the town for the immigration office, most of us already had some places in mind.
 I straight-lined for a cold coconut milkshake witch couldn’t have tasted any better.
-Many people stacked up on snacks and drinks before heading back.
+Many people stocked up on snacks and drinks before heading back.

-Benefits of being tied up to the dock is that we get to use marina showers.
-Most of us took that opportunity to get a lengthy, somewhat warm shower in with plenty of room.
-Since the showers are across the marina we have to make a mini hike.
-While walking to the showers Anthony, Colm and I saw some wild flamingos in the distance.
-Before dinner we had some hour of free time witch most of us used to study for the midterms that are coming up in next two days.
-For dinner we had some pasta from our chef team of Colm, Katelyn, and Bennitt, that was little late but delicious, and brownies for desert from Andrea.
+The benefit of being tied up to the dock is that we get to use marina showers.
+Most of us took that opportunity to get a lengthy, somewhat warm shower with plenty of room.
+Since the showers are across the marina, we have to make a mini hike.
+While walking to the showers Anthony, Colm, and I saw some wild flamingos in the distance.
+Before dinner, we had some hours of free time witch most of us used to study for the midterms that are coming up in the next two days.
+For dinner, we had some pasta from our chef team of Colm, Katelyn, and Bennitt, which was a little late but delicious, and brownies for dessert from Andrea.
 Then we all got our cleanups done fast but efficiently in order to turn into the academic weapons that we are and study for the midterms.
 Overall, today was a good day.

 photo 1- Views during the dinner

 Photo 2 – Academic weapons at work (Anthony, Sonnet, Will, and Jordan)